python-babel/babel/docs/index.rst

 Babel
 =====

+Babel is an integrated collection of utilities that assist in internationalizing and localizing Python applications, with an emphasis on web-based applications.

 ------------------
 User Documentation
 ------------------

-Babel is an integrated collection of utilities that assist in internationalizing and localizing Python applications, with an emphasis on web-based applications.
+The user documentation explains some core concept of the library and gives some information about how it can be used.

 .. toctree::
    :maxdepth: 1